any

 experimentalDecorators

-optionfunction instrument<T extends { new (..args: any[]): object }>(target: T) {
+optionfunction instrument<T extends { new (...args: any[]): object }>(target: T) {

 const originalConstructor = target.prototype.constructor;